wultra/powerauth-mobile-sdk/docs/PowerAuth-SDK-for-iOS-Extensions.md

 6. Select **Signing & Capabilities** tab and click **+ Capability** button.
 7. Find and add **Keychain Sharing** capability.
 8. Click "+" in just created **Keychain Sharing** capability and add the same `KEYCHAIN_GROUP_NAME` as you did for the application's target.
-9. (optional) Repeat steps 4 to 6 for all other extensions which suppose to use Extensions SDK.
+9. (optional) Repeat steps 4 to 6 for all other extensions which supposed to use Extensions SDK.

 Now you need to know your **Team ID** (the unique identifier assigned to your team by Apple).
-Unfortunately, the identifier is not simply visible in Xcode, sou you'll have to log in into the Apple's [development portal](http://developer.apple.com) and look for that identifier in your membership details page.
+Unfortunately, the identifier is not simply visible in Xcode, so you'll have to log in to Apple's [development portal](http://developer.apple.com) and look for that identifier on your membership details page.

 If you know the Team ID, then the final `KEYCHAIN_GROUP_IDENTIFIER` constant is composed as `TEAM_ID.KEYCHAIN_GROUP_NAME`.
 So, it should look like: `KTT00000MR.com.powerauth.demo.App`.

 #### App Groups

 The PowerAuth SDK for iOS is using one boolean flag stored in the `UserDefaults` facility, to determine whether the application has been reinstalled.
-Unfortunately, `UserDefaults.standard` created by the application cannot be shared with the app extension, so you have to create a new application group to share that data.
+Unfortunately, the `UserDefaults.standard` created by the application cannot be shared with the app extension, so you have to create a new application group to share that data.

 1. Select your application project in the **Project Navigator** to navigate to the target configuration window and select the applications's target under the **TARGETS** heading in the sidebar.
 2. Now select **Signing & Capabilities** tab and click **+ Capability** button.
 3. Find and add **App Groups** capability.
-3. Click "+" in just created **App Groups** capability and add group with desired identifier and turn this particular group ON (e.g. make sure that checkmark close to group's name is selected).
-Let's call this value as `APP_GROUP_IDENTIFIER`.
-If group already exists, then just click the checkmark to turn it ON.
+3. Click "+" in just created **App Groups** capability add a group with the desired identifier and turn this particular group ON (e.g. make sure that the checkmark close to the group's name is selected).
+Let's call this value `APP_GROUP_IDENTIFIER`.
+If the group already exists, then just click the checkmark to turn it ON.
-4. Now switch to application's extension target, select **Capabilities** tab and also expand **App Groups** section.
+4. Now switch to the application's extension target, select the **Capabilities** tab, and also expand the **App Groups** section.
-5. Turn "ON" **App Groups** for extension and add app group with the same name as you did in step 3.
+5. Turn "ON" **App Groups** for extension and add an app group with the same name as you did in step 3.

 You can optionally check a troubleshooting section if you need to [migrate the keychain initialization flag](#userdefaults-migration) from standard user defaults to a shared one.

 <!-- begin box info -->
 While all previous steps are optional, they are highly recommended.
 If the keychain is properly shared, then the Extension SDK can determine the status of the PowerAuth activation just from the content of keychain data.
-But still this has a drawback, because the keychain data persists between the application's reinstallation.
-As you can see, in couple of rare usage scenarios the extension may get an inaccurate information about the activation.
+But still, this has a drawback, because the keychain data persists between the application's reinstallation.
+As you can see, in a couple of rare usage scenarios the extension may get inaccurate information about the activation.
 <!-- end -->

 ### Configure PowerAuth for Extension